Free Online Collage Maker for Pictures

 Step 2: Upload all of the pictures

 In Kapwing, you can also search for images using the "Images" tool.
 Type in what photo you want to find and browse through the results to find the best picture for your collage.
 Find transparent GIFs by adding "GIF" to your search query.
+To find freely usable images, click "Plugins" and browse pictures from Pixabay, Pexels and Unsplash.

 As you upload, you may need more canvas space.
 Add more area around your pictures with the "Add padding" buttons.
 Or, if you want to remove the extra padding, click the "Remove Padding" button to bring the area tight around your layers.